jpark04-qub/GWAD/README.md

 If you use GWAD for your research, please cite the paper:
 ```
 @Article{GWAD,
-  author  = {J. Park and N. McLaughlin and P. Miller},
+  author  = {J. Park and N. McLaughlin and I. Alouani},
   journal = {IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   title   = {Mind the Gap: Detecting Black-box Adversarial Attacks in the Making through Query Update Analysis},
   year    = {2025},